omeka/omeka-s-enduser/docs/content/media.md

 To view the media associated with an item, click on the media’s name in the right-hand sidebar on the item view page.

-To view all media in the installation, navigate to the **Items** tab first.
-The **Media** tab will appear below Items in the left-hand navigation.
+To view all media in the installation, navigate to the **Items** section first.
+The **Media** subsection will appear below Items in the left-hand navigation.

 ## View media
 To browse media, first click on Items in the left-hand navigation.
-In that sidebar, an option for Media browse will appear under the Item button (you may have to click on the triangle to expand the menu below Items).
+In that sidebar, an option for Media will appear under the Item button (you may have to click on the triangle to expand the menu below Items).

 ![The Resources section of the navigation, with light blue text on a dark blue background.
 Below the option for items, indented, is a navigation option for Media.
 It has no representative icon, unlike the other options.](contentfiles/media-browsenav.png)